syblock/rpip/TESTING.md

 - ✅ Handles multiple packages sequentially
 - ✅ Tracks success/failure counts

-### Download Tests (1 test)
+### Download Tests (3 tests)

 Located in `tests/test_download.py`:

-These tests perform actual downloads of packages from PyPI and are disabled by default to keep the default test suite fast and network-independent.
+These tests perform actual downloads of packages from PyPI or simulate external downloader behavior and are disabled by default to keep the default test suite fast and network-independent.

-- ✅ Downloads a small package from PyPI
+- ✅ Downloads a small package from PyPI (Python downloader)
+- ✅ Downloads all packages from `requirements_local.txt` (Python downloader)
+- ✅ Verifies external downloaders (`aria2c`, `wget`, `curl`) generate log-friendly output in non-interactive mode

 To run these tests, use the `download` marker:
 ```bash